EQ Filter Slope Myths: Why Steeper Isn’t Always Better

 You can “build” a steeper slope by stacking two gentler filters in series – for example, two 12 dB/oct filters instead of one 24 dB/oct.

-Stacking gentler filters creates a smoother transition (knee) into the cut, which often sounds more natural than a single aggressive slope.
+Stacking gentler filters can produce a more gradual transition into the cut, which often sounds more natural than using a single aggressive filter.

 48 dB/oct – Surgical & Extreme